Ravensthorpe railway station: Future plans

-As part of a wider upgrade to the route between Huddersfield and Dewsbury, Network Rail propose to partially grade separate the junction between the two lines and increase capacity for express trains by 4-tracking the route to the west.
+As part of a wider upgrade to the route between Huddersfield and Dewsbury, Network Rail proposes to partially grade separate the junction between the two lines and increase capacity for express trains by 4-tracking the route to the west.
 The new junction design would move the alignment of the Leeds route slightly to the south, meaning the existing station would have to be largely demolished and rebuilt.
-Network Rail therefore plan to abandon the current station site, and build a replacement approximately 300 m to the west, which would turn Ravensthorpe into a junction station, allowing trains to and from Wakefield to call in addition to the existing Leeds services.
+Network Rail therefore plans to abandon the current station site, and build a replacement approximately 300 m to the west, which would turn Ravensthorpe into a junction station, allowing trains to and from Wakefield to call in addition to the existing Leeds services.
 A TWAO -Transport Work Act Order was submitted for the 4-tracking in April 2021.
-The Integrated Rail Plan for the North and Midlands (IRP) announced November 2021, calls for full electrification of the line and thus the station..
+The Integrated Rail Plan for the North and Midlands (IRP) announced November 2021, calls for full electrification of the line and thus the station.

+In late 2025 it was announced that the current station will close on 13 December 2025.

 Facilities

 Ravensthorpe station is unstaffed.
 The former station buildings, having been damaged by fire, were demolished and replaced with basic shelters.
 There are no facilities to purchase tickets and so passengers must purchase tickets on the train.

-There are timetable posters and a telephone available to obtain train running information, along with digital information screens.
+There are timetable posters and a telephone available to obtain train running information, along with a digital information screen on the eastbound (towards Leeds) platform, but not on the westbound platform (towards Huddersfield / Manchester.
 Step-free access is limited to the eastbound platform, as the westbound platform can only be reached by steps.

 Ravensthorpe is one of West Yorkshire's least used stations due to its relatively remote location, although it does also serve the nearby village of Thornhill.